seanxpw/parallel-bench-suite/README.md

 ![Comparison of Page Faults and dTLB Misses](images/comparison_page_faults_dTLB.png)

-Then I ran perf record and try to find what funtion produces the TLB miss ans page faults Dovetail PLIS PLSS.
-I can only get reasonable result for Dovetail and PLIS fornow, here's the findings.
+Then I ran perf record and tried to find what function produces the TLB miss and page faults Dovetail PLIS PLSS.
+I can only get reasonable results for Dovetail and PLIS fornow, here's the findings.

-The dTLB and page faults for Dovetail and PLIS both lies in the same ParlayLib internal file called `counting_sort.h`.
+The dTLB and page faults for Dovetail and PLIS both lie in the same ParlayLib internal file called counting_sort.h.

 ---
 ### **Page Faults Analysis**